Xfers/docs/source/index.md

 error_code | 'KYC_LIMIT' | User has reached the daily limit for their purchases.
-error_code | 'KYC_UNAVAILABLE' | Xfers has yet to receive KYC information for this user. error_code | 'INSUFFICIENT_FUND' | This is returned when a charge via user_api_token was unable to be process due to insufficient account balance.
+error_code | 'KYC_UNAVAILABLE' | Xfers has yet to receive KYC information for this user. error_code | 'INSUFFICIENT_FUND' | This is returned when a charge via user_api_token was unable to be process due to insufficient account balance. error_code | 'INVALID_CARD' | This is returned when a charge via user_api_token was unable to be process due to a the lack of a valid card on file.

 <aside class="notice">
 You should always provide customer's firstname and lastname information whenever you can as it would help us detecting fraudulence charges or user who have made an mistaken in their bank transfer.